 The Top Things You Must Do On Your First Trip to Tulum, Mexico

 1. Spend Time (Lots of Time!)
-On Tulum’s Beach
+On Tulum’s Beaches

 The beach in Tulum is really spectacular, and it’s not hard to see why.
 Creamy white sand, turquoise calm waters, and pastel pink sunsets make the beach here truly unforgettable and immediately calming.
 For anyone visiting Tulum, especially for the first time, the beach is an undeniable must-do.